Lanjal/GDataSystems/README.md

 <img src="/img/oGDSicon.png" width=92>
 <h2>Mineral exploration field data acquisition system</h2>
 <p> The data acquisition system GDataSystems involves a central Postgis database that stores all the exploration data.
 The database is fed using the apps (GDS-Soil, GDS-StreamSed, GDS-Auger) developed for Android 11 or superior.
 RC-DDH Drilling data and geological mapping/sampling in final tests.</p>
-<p></p>Each app uses OSM map tiles OSM (Open Street Map) with the programmed sampling points on it.
-Each collection point is converted into a marker that, when clicked, pops-up a menu particular to each app type.
-The menu will allow a particular form to be displayed and the data can be loaded internally into the tablet database (offline).
-The coordinates and elevation data are collected automatically with the tablet GPS and can be edited or adjusted if necessary.
-After returning from the field all the collected data can be uploaded to the main database located on a remote server using the available internet connection.
-The app also stores all the data internally using CSV file format as a backup.
-The system works exclusively using Latitude-Longitude on WGS-84 datum and all conversions is handled automatically by the app during the upload process adjusting them to the defined database datum (database SRID).</p>

 <p>The following tools are already realeased</p>
 <li> Soil Sampling
 <li> Stream Sediment sampling